sebelga/gstore-node/README.md

 #### default
 You can set a default value for the properties.

-If you need to set the default value for a *datetime* property to the current time of the request there is a **special** constant for that. `gstore.defaultValues.NOW`
+If you need to set the default value for a **datetime** property to the **current time of the request** there is a special default value for that. `gstore.defaultValues.NOW`

 ```
 var schema = new Schema({